Partitioning tables in Synapse SQL pool

 Migrating partitioning from SQL Server

-To migrate SQL Server partition definitions to SQL Analytics simply:
+To migrate SQL Server partition definitions to Synapse SQL pool simply:

 - Eliminate the SQL Server partition scheme.